Weilando/bachelor_playground/README.md

 - Finding winning tickets from convolutional Conv-2 and CIFAR-10 using IMP or OSP
 - Finding winning tickets from convolutional Conv-4 and CIFAR-10 using IMP or OSP
 - Finding winning tickets from convolutional Conv-6 and CIFAR-10 using IMP or OSP
+- Finding winning tickets from convolutional Tiny CNN (suitable for complete visualizations) and CIFAR-10 using IMP or OSP
 - Retraining randomly reinitialized models from a previous IMP- or OSP-experiment

 Lenet and Conv can be modified, but their main difference is the activation function they use (tanh for Lenet and ReLU for Conv).
+Tiny CNN is a small sized Conv architecture.

 I developed and tested the framework using a conda-environment with packages specified in `conda_specs.txt`.
 Use it to create a compatible environment.